Customer Retention Definition

 In an era where social proof is such a powerful currency for marketers, Customer advocacy opens up another channel for SaaS marketers to stand out from the crowd and reach out to more customers.

-Can we achieve a 100% retain rate?
+Can we achieve a 100% SaaS customer retention rate?

 The retention rate is industry-specific.